From 2D Images to 3D Model:Weakly Supervised Multi-View Face Reconstruction with Deep Fusion: Experiment

 \textbf{Comparsion on Bosphorus}.
-Since Pixel-Face dataset is collected based on Asian faces, the samples it contains are limited by regions.
-On the other hand, Pixel-Face dataset is only made under one lighting environment and three fixed camera angles.
-Taking into account the diversity, we adopt the richer Multi-PIE dataset for training and Bosphorus dataset for testing.
+Since the Pixel-Face dataset is collected based on Asian faces, the samples it contains are limited by region.
+Moreover, the Pixel-Face dataset is only made under one lighting environment and three fixed camera angles.
+Taking into account the diversity, we adopt the richer Multi-PIE dataset for training and the Bosphorus dataset for testing.
 Both datasets contain faces across continents and are collected in various lighting environments and shooting angles.
 Because Multi-PIE does not provide 3D landmarks, we remove $L_{l\_3d}$ to train DF-MVR for this part.
-The tradition delaunay algorithm is utilized to generate mesh files from point clouds for Bosphorus dataset.
+The traditional delaunay algorithm is utilized to generate mesh files from point clouds for the Bosphorus dataset.
 We set the left and right inputs to 45 degrees for comparison.
-More angle robustness experiments can be later seen in Table~\ref{tab4}.
-The quantitative results of the comparison are shown in Table~\ref{tab1}.
-Our model (without 3D landmarks) exhibits $3.0\%$ improvement compared to the existing methods.
-The qualitative comparison is also provided in Fig.~\ref{com_bo}.
+More angle robustness experiments can be later seen in Tab.~\ref{tab4}.
+The quantitative and qualitative comparisons are shown in Tab.~\ref{tab1} and Fig.~\ref{com_bo}.
+Our model (without 3D landmarks) exhibits relative $3.0\%$ improvement compared to the existing methods.